5 Ways Far Infrared Heating Can Cut Your Electricity Bill

 When arriving at the property, the surveyor turned the heaters in the living room on using the controller and set the temperature to be 22°C. After around 12 minutes, the heaters got the room to the desired temperature.
 Once this temperature was reached the heaters turned off and would stay off until the room got below 20°C. This took 40 minutes for the heaters to turn back on again!
 As the second time turning on was only top up heat, it then only took the heaters 6 minutes to get the room back up to 22°C. That means that during the whole hour in ‘heating mode’ the heaters were only actually running for 18 minutes.

 So although we say that on paper a 900w panel will cost on average 13p to run, realistically this can be as low as 4p with the use of a controller!

 Heat Up Times

 As mentioned above, the heat up times for infrared heaters can be very minimal.
 Far infrared works by heating the fabric of the room such as the walls, floor, ceiling and the furniture in the room.
 After a week or so of usage, the infrared gets absorbed by these materials and dries out the moisture – think of hanging your washing out on a sunny day!
-Once the rooms moisture is removed and the infrared is firmly absorbed into the fabric of the room, the heaters are more used for a top up of heat on top of the warmth already in the room.
+Once the rooms moisture is removed and the infrared is firmly absorbed into the fabric of the room, the heaters are more used for a top up heat on top of the warmth already in the room.
 With convection heaters, as soon as the heaters are turned off the heat is lost almost instantly.
-So each time you are heating the room up from scratch which can take anywhere from 30 minutes to an hour.
+So each time you are heating the room up from scratch, which can take anywhere from 30 minutes to an hour.